Watta satta: Prevalence

 In rural parts of northwest and west Pakistan, and its tribal regions, Watta Satta accounts for over 30% of all marriages.

 Watta satta is implicitly an endogamous form of marriage.
 In practice, over 50% of watta satta marriages are within the same village; on a geographical level, over 80% of women either live in the same village of their birth or report being able to visit it and return home in the same day.
 Over three out of four women in watta satta marriage are married to a blood relative, mostly first-cousins with a preference for the paternal side; of the rest, majority are married to someone unrelated by blood but within the same zaat and biradari (a form of clan in Muslim communities of Pakistan) or clan.

 The custom of bartering brides is also observed in Muslim agrarian societies of Afghanistan.

 In Islamic communities of Mali, bride exchange between two families has also been observed.
 It is locally called falen-ni-falen.
 The practice is prevalent in rural parts of Yemen as well.

+Legal status

+On May 18, 2026, the Rajasthan High Court, while granting a divorce to a woman who had been exchanged under the system as a minor, remarked in Kiran Bishnoi v.
+Sunil Kumar case that the practice amounts to “gender coercion, child-rights violation, and familial extortion disguised as custom.”
+It said that no custom or social practice can override constitutional values, statutory protections or requirement of free consent in marriage.
+“Continued residence under compulsion of circumstances is not the same thing as voluntary, harmonious cohabitation.
+A wife staying because she has ‘nowhere else to go’ cannot be treated as proof that no cruelty existed.
+Endurance is often mistaken for consent and/or condonation,” the court said.
+Slamming this "mutual hostage-taking between families," it said that "Atta-satta involving a minor is not a benign cultural practice.
+It commodifies children, suppresses consent, entrenches patriarchy, and breeds future conflict."

 In Islam

 Shighar is the practice of exchanging brides between two families, where the girl and dowry of one family is exchanged for a girl and dowry from another family.
 This is prevalent in Saudi Arabia and neighboring countries.
 This practice is often a means to reduce or evade dowry, and as such is prohibited in Islam, although it is prevalent in Saudi Arabia.
-Muhammad is reported in Sahih Bukhari and Sahih Muslim to have said "There is no Shighar in Islam."
+The Islamic prophet Muhammad is reported in Sahih Bukhari and Sahih Muslim to have said "There is no Shighar in Islam."